-In addition, a variable fee, payable to the applicable Fund, of up to a maximum of 2% of the value of the Creation Units subject to the transaction may be imposed for cash redemptions, non-standard orders, or partial cash redemptions (when cash redemptions are available) of Creation Units.
+In addition, a variable fee, payable to the Fund, of 0.02% of the value of the Creation Units subject to the transaction may be imposed for cash redemptions, non-standard orders, or partial cash redemptions (when cash redemptions are available) of Creation Units.
 The variable charge is primarily designed to cover additional costs (e.g., brokerage, taxes) involved with selling portfolio securities to satisfy a cash redemption.
-For orders comprised entirely of cash, a variable fee of 0.02% of the value of the order will be charged by the applicable Fund.
-For orders partially comprised of cash in lieu of certain Deposit Securities, a variable fee of 0.02% of the value of such cash in lieu of Deposit Securities will be charged by the applicable Fund.
-Each Fund may determine to not charge a variable fee on certain orders when the Adviser has determined that doing so is in the best interests of Fund shareholders, e.g., for redemption orders that facilitate changes to the applicable Fund's portfolio in a more tax efficient manner than could be achieved without such order.
+The Fund may determine to not charge a variable fee on certain orders when the Adviser has determined that doing so is in the best interests of Fund shareholders.
+Investors are responsible for the fixed costs of transferring the Fund Securities from the Trust to their account or on their order.